pflynn157/compiler-collection/README.md

-## Laado Compiler Collection
+## Compiler Collection

-Welcome to the Laado compiler collection.
+Welcome to my small compiler collection.
 This is a collection of various experimental programming languages meant to explore and solve specific problems.

 However, this is not just a collection of languages.
 This is meant to be a complete compiler collection.
 Many of the languages use LLVM for the backend, but we also have in-development sub-projects meant to be replacements for various external dependencies.